 statement_name AS

 pg_hint_plan extension.
-If
+For

-string, the standard plan will be used.
+or empty string, the standard plan is used.

 parameter_type: An array with parameter